gunnarku/gunnarku.github.io/index.md

 ## Research
 I defended my dissertation on October 17, 2023.
+Majority of my research was related to the insanity of [code reviews](cr.md).
 My thesis supervisors were [Dr. Ayushi Rastogi](https://ayushirastogi.github.io/) and [Prof. Paris Avgeriou](https://www.cs.rug.nl/~paris/) from the [Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence](https://www.rug.nl/research/bernoulli/) at the [University of Groningen](https://www.rug.nl/) in Netherlands.
 I was part of the [Software Engineering and Architecture research group](https://search-rug.github.io/).
 A preprint of every recent research paper I have written and accepted by arXiv is available [there](https://arxiv.org/search/cs?searchtype=author&query=Kudrjavets,+G) for free.